propeller-heads/tycho-simulation/tycho-integration-test/METRICS.md

    - URL: `http://localhost:9090`
    - Click "Save & Test"
 4. Create a new dashboard and add panels using the queries from the "Example Prometheus Queries" section below

-That's it!
-No OpenTelemetry setup required for metrics visualization.

 ### Example Prometheus Queries